-The following summary of the standards “Overview CEN standards EN 13850 and EN 14534 for transit time measurement of postal services” gives a general overview of the current version of the standards.
+CEN standards EN 13850 and EN 14534 for transit time measurement of postal services

-The heightened competition in the postal industry has led to an increase in quality awareness at both the customer’s and provider’s ends.
+The heightened competition in the postal industry has led to an increase in quality awareness on both the customers’ and shippers’ ends.

-The provision of service quality proof has become a standard requirement for tenders, especially for transit time and delivery rate measurements.
-We develop monitoring systems which fulfill both international standards and customer requirements.
+The provision of proof of quality of service has become a standard requirement for tenders, especially for transit time and delivery rate measurements.
+We have developed quality monitoring systems which fulfill both international standards and customer requirements.

-Since it’s impossible to completely track the delivery path of letters, unlike it is with packages, statistical processes are put into place to measure service quality in the postal industry.
+Since it’s impossible to completely track the delivery path of letters statistical processes have been put into place to measure service quality in the postal industry.